 Rhyme, etc.: Maybe this one should have been listed at the beginning.
 You can't read unless you can manipulate sounds.
 This is called phonemic awareness, and it's different that phonological awareness (phonics).
 Phonics involves print.
 Phonemic awareness can be done in the dark or on a desert island.
-It's just what the kid can hear, and it's every bit as important as knowing letters and sounds.
+It's just working with what the kid can hear, and it's every bit as important as knowing letters and sounds.

 Pull out nursery rhymes book, listen to lots of songs, and play silly games like "Jake, Jake, bo Bake, banana fana fo fake, me my mo Make, Jake."
 Rhyme words of food while you're at the grocery store and of their favorite stuffed animals while you're at home.

 Kids also need to be able to manipulate sounds in other ways, like by identifying what sound a word starts with, and later, what it ends with.
 Sometimes when they're walking around the house, just ask what sound "duck" or "house" starts with.
 Once they learn to do that, ask them what letter "duck" or "house" starts with.
 Once they've got that skill down, ask them to figure out the next sound (and letter) in the word.
 (Oh, now I'm mixing phonological awareness and phonemic awareness in together...oh, wait, that's the way it's supposed to end up.)
 Work your way up gradually.